 3. Losing faith in your delivery halfway through telling a joke, so opting to just explain what the punch line was going to be and why.

-2. Not wanting to use an emotion yet worrying you’ll come across as sarcastic without one.
+2. Not wanting to use a silly emotion yet worrying you’ll come across as sarcastic without one.

 1. I told my friend to “pop round whenever” and she actually turned up unannounced.